GSA/fpki-guides/pages/PIV FAQs.md

 ### 3.32 Where Are The Detailed Specifications For UUID Formatting?

-[NIST SP 800-73 Part 1 Section 3.4](http://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-73-4.pdf) Section 3.3 provides the requirements for formatting the Universally Unique Identifier (UUID) in objects that must contain a UUID.
+[NIST SP 800-73 Part 1 Section 3.4](http://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-73-4.pdf) provides the requirements for formatting the Universally Unique Identifier (UUID) in objects that must contain a UUID.

 <br />[[Return to Table of Contents]](#00-table-of-contents)<br /><br /><br />